RodgerOliver/cyber-security/README.md

 The **public key** is designed to be known by anybody, and the **private key** is secret.
 These key are mathematically related and have to be generated at the same time.

-If you encrypit with the **public**, you need the **private** to decrypt.
+If you encrypt with the **public**, you need the **private** to decrypt.
-If you encrypit with the **private**, you need the **public** to decrypt.
+If you encrypt with the **private**, you need the **public** to decrypt.

 ![Asymmetric Encryption](https://raw.githubusercontent.com/RodgerOliver/cyber-security/master/Asymmetric-Encryption.png)

-The sender encrypts the message with the receiver's public key, so you want privacy or confidentiality, and message is decrypted with the receiver's private key, but there is no authentication, cause any one can use the receiver's public key to send a message to encrypt.
+The sender encrypts the message with the receiver's public key, so you want privacy or confidentiality, and the message is decrypted with the receiver's private key, but there is no authentication, cause anyone can use the receiver's public key to send a message to encrypt.

-But if the message is encrypted with the sender's private key, it means that authenticating is what he is interested in, the receiver will know who sent it, but any one can decrypt it with the sender's public key, so it is not private.
+But if the message is encrypted with the sender's private key, it means that authenticating is what he is interested in, the receiver will know who sent it, but anyone can decrypt it with the sender's public key, so it is not private.

 ### Conclusion

-Asymetric: better key distribution, scalability, authentication and nonrepudiation, slow, mathematically intense.
+Asymmetric: better key distribution, scalability, authentication and non-repudiation, slow, mathematically intense.

-Symetric: fast and strong.
+Symmetric: fast and strong.

 ### Hashes

 A hash function takes as input data of any size and converts it into a fixed length string of characters.
-This is a one way function, so it cannot be converted back to its original state, and no keys are requires for this.
+This is a one-way function, so it cannot be converted back to its original state, and no keys are required for this.

 ![Hash Functions](https://raw.githubusercontent.com/RodgerOliver/cyber-security/master/Hash-Functions.jpg)

 ### Digital Signatures

 A Digital Signature is a hashed value that is encrypted with the sender's private key.
-When this is done, it provides authentication, nonrepudiation and integrity.
+When this is done, it provides authentication, non-repudiation and integrity.

 To verify that the data is what it claims to be, the Digital Signature is decrypted with the sender's public key returning a hash, this hash compared to the hash of the data, if they match, that data is original and verified.